usenabla-com/www.usenabla.com/app/blog/content/bringing-grc-to-your-firmware.md

 ### The supercatalog vision

-The supercatalog isn't just about adding more frameworks – it's about creating intelligent mappings between overlapping requirements.
-Many firmware security controls appear across multiple frameworks but with different terminology, emphasis, or implementation requirements.
+The supercatalog isn't just about adding more coverage – it's about creating intelligent mappings between overlapping requirements.
+Many firmware security  statements and implementation guidances have patterns that appear across multiple published documents but with different terminology, emphasis, or implementation requirements.

 Our goal is to build a unified control library that:

-- **Maps overlapping controls** across different frameworks automatically
+- **Maps overlapping controls** across different regulatory guidances automatically
-- **Identifies conflicts** where frameworks have contradictory requirements
+- **Identifies conflicts** where published guidances have contradictory requirements
-- **Prioritizes findings** based on which frameworks apply to the specific use case
+- **Prioritizes findings** based on which regulatory guidances apply to the specific use case
 - **Provides implementation guidance** that satisfies multiple framework requirements simultaneously

 For example, cryptographic key management appears in FIPS 140-3, ISO/SAE 21434, and ETSI EN 303 645, but each framework has different requirements for key storage, rotation, and validation.
-Our supercatalog would identify these overlaps and provide guidance that satisfies all applicable frameworks.
+Our supercatalog would identify these overlaps and provide guidance that satisfies all applicable controls across multiple guidances.

 ## Why bring GRC into binary analysis?